 What to Eat during your 2 days in Hanoi

-Vietnamese cuisine is one that is a balance of sour, hot, sweet and salty flavours.
-Herbs are used in plenty and dishes aren’t spicy as chilis are served separately.
+Vietnamese cuisine is one that is a balance of sour, hot, sweet, and salty flavours.
+Herbs are used in plenty and dishes aren’t spicy as chilies are served separately.
 While wandering in the Old Quarter, I would suggest trying these dishes just about anywhere and deciding which eatery is your favourite.
-However, I will give eatery/restaurant recommendations so you find the best food in Hanoi Old Quarter.
+However, I will give eatery and restaurant recommendations so you can find the best food in Hanoi Old Quarter.
+Also, if you’re looking for really delicious coffee, check out this list of 7 great coffee shops in Hanoi.

 1. Pho

-Pho is a delicious soup that is made from chicken/beef broth, rice noodles, meat, and herbs.
-It is served with a side of chillies, chilli sauce and nuoc cham (fermented fish sauce).
-This National Dish of Vietnam was born in Hanoi so it is a must-eat here.
+Pho is a delicious soup that is made from chicken or beef broth, rice noodles, meat, and herbs.
+It is served with a side of chilies, chilli sauce, and nuoc cham (fermented fish sauce).
+This national dish of Vietnam was born in Hanoi so it is a must-eat here.
 Try it at Pho Gia Truyen on Bat Dan Street.
-Remember Chicken Pho is called Pho Ga and Beef Pho is Pho Bo.
+Remember, chicken pho is called pho ga, and beef pho is called pho bo?

 2. Banh Mi

-If you’re vegetarian a Banh Mi without meat could be your go-to in Vietnam.
-You could get it filled with egg instead as well.
+If you’re vegetarian, a banh mi without meat could be your go-to in Vietnam.
+You could get it filled with eggs instead as well.

 3. Bun Cha

-This Hanoi speciality can be found in every nook and corner.
-The dish consists of barbecued pork served with cold rice noodles, assorted greens and a broth.
+This Hanoi specialty can be found in every nook and cranny.
+The dish consists of barbecued pork served with cold rice noodles, assorted greens, and a broth.
 Bún chả Hương Liên is very famous because it is where Obama and Anthony Bourdain enjoyed a meal.
 But if you’re vegetarian, try Bun Cha Ta.
-Modi (my husband) found a delicious veg alternative there.
+Modi (my husband) found a delicious vegetarian alternative there.

 4. Egg Coffee

-It may be weird to imagine egg in coffee but trust me, it isn’t.
+It may be weird to imagine an egg in coffee but trust me, it isn’t.
 You’ll be blown away.
-Egg Coffee or Ca Phe Trung is a dark intense coffee topped with an airy froth of whipped egg and condensed milk.
-Café Giang is not famous for nothing, it really does serve an epic egg coffee.
+Egg coffee, or Ca Phe Trung, is a dark, intense coffee topped with an airy froth of whipped egg and condensed milk.
+Café Giang is not famous for nothing; it really does serve epic egg coffee.

-It’s not just egg coffee that is amazing in Vietnam, but all coffee.
-One sip and I’ve been so obsessed Vietnamese Cold Brew is all I have even back home in India.
+It’s not just egg coffee that is amazing in Vietnam; it’s all coffee.
+One sip and I’ve been so obsessed with Vietnamese cold brew is all I have even back home in India.
 Head to Café Dinh for all kinds of coffee, including coconut coffee and yoghurt coffee.
 I haven’t tried the last two, but I’ve heard good things.
 You could also head over to Note Coffee at Hoan Kiem Lake.
 The coffee we had was okay, but the place was so cute.

 6. Fruit Salad with Accompaniments